2019ChenGong/Feta-Pro/README.md

   | ------- | --------------------- |
   | Sensitive dataset | MNIST, FashionMNIST, CIFAR-10, CelebA, Camelyon |

+This repository is built upon DPImageBench.
+For more details, please refer to their [Repository](https://github.com/2019ChenGong/DPImageBench).

 ## 3. Repo Contents

 Below is the directory structure of the DPImageBench project, which organizes its two core functionalities within the `models/` and `evaluation/` directories.
 To enhance user understanding and showcase the toolkit's ease of use, we offer a variety of example scripts located in the `scripts/` directory.